Anisotropic resistivity and superconducting instability in ferroelectric metals

+We note in passing that by approximating angular dependence of one-phonon coupling Eq. (\ref{int1}) by its average (see also \cite{SM_editors}), we have provided arguments for the isotropic superconductivity in the ferroelectric phase.
+In general, the superconductivity in ferroelectric phase will be anisotropic.
+Moreover, ferroelectric phase will contain domains with different directions of the electric polarization, which might influence the superconducting temperature \cite{Hameed2022}.
+Both questions are left for future research.

-\textit{Conclusions.} We proposed a mechanism of electron interaction with transverse optical phonons in the presence of ferroelectric polarization.
+\textit{Conclusions.} To conclude, we showed that a new mechanism of electron interaction with one TO-phonon emerges in the ferroelectric phase of the metal, compared to a well-known \cite{Ngai_main, ELL_conductivity_1, ELL_conductivity_2, Maslov_conductivity, Feigelman_conductivity, Marel_2phonon, Kiseliov_Feigelman, Volkov_ferro_super} two-phonon mechanism in the paraelectric phase.
 We calculated the temperature dependence of resistivity and predicted anisotropic electric current response as one of the smoking gun signatures of the ferroelectric polarization onset.
 We also analyzed the superconducting transition temperature in the ferroelectric phase.
-We think that our results for the temperature dependence of the resistivity in the vicinity of the ferroelectric transition given in Eqs. (\ref{result1}) and (\ref{result2}), as well as for the increase of the superconducting transition temperature given in Eq. (\ref{TC_main_result}) qualitatively agree with the experimentally observed ones in Sr$_{1-x}$Ca$_{x}$TiO$_{3}$ systems \cite{Ferroelectric_superconductor_exp, Ferroelectric_T_exp, Ferroelectric_superconductor_exp_2}.
-In particular, the one-phonon scattering mechanism explains the experimentally observed dip in the resistivity at the ferroelectric transition temperature.
+We think that our results for the temperature dependence of the resistivity in the vicinity of the ferroelectric transition given in Eqs. (\ref{result1}) and (\ref{result2}), as well as for the increase of the superconducting transition temperature given in Eq. (\ref{TC_main_result}) qualitatively agree with the experimentally observed ones in Sr$_{1-x}$Ca$_{x}$TiO$_{3}$ systems \cite{Ferroelectric_superconductor_exp, Ferroelectric_T_exp, Ferroelectric_superconductor_exp_2,Tomioka2022}.
+In particular, the one-phonon scattering mechanism explains the experimentally observed dip in the resistivity at the ferroelectric transition temperature, and the enhancement of the superconducting transition temperature in the ferroelectric STO.

 \textit{Acknowledgments.} We would like to thank the Pirinem School of Theoretical Physics, where all work was initiated for the warm hospitality.
-We thank A.T.
-Burkov and A.Yu.
-Zyuzin for helpful discussions.
-VAZ thanks Abhishek Kumar and D.L.
-Maslov for hospitality during his stay at the UF.
+We thank A.~T.~Burkov and A.~Yu.~Zyuzin for helpful discussions.
+VAZ thanks Abhishek Kumar and D.~L.~Maslov for hospitality during his stay at the UF.
 VAZ is supported by the Russian Foundation for Basic Research (grant No. 20-52-12 013), Deutsche Forschungsgemeinschaft (grant No. EV 30/14-1) cooperation, and by the Foundation for the Advancement of Theoretical Physics and Mathematics BASIS.
 AAZ is supported by the Academy of Finland (project 308339) and in parts by the Academy of Finland Centre of Excellence program (project 336810).

 \onecolumngrid